 For Direct PLUS Loans first disbursed on or after July 1, 2021, and before July 1, 2022, the interest rate is 6.28% (as of October 1, 2021).
 For the most accurate interest rate, please check here.

 Direct PLUS Loans disbursed before July 1, 2021 may have a different interest rate.
 Keep in mind, the interest rate is fixed throughout the life of the loan.
 For your specific rate, please check your loan documents.

 You can refinance your parent PLUS loans, but only through a private lender.

 Once you refinance your parent PLUS loans, the federal government is no longer the lender.
 Therefore, you may permanently be giving up tax and repayment benefits, including forbearance, deferment and forgiveness.

-Note: Currently, all payments for certain types of federal student loans are suspended until August 31, 2022 per an executive order by the President.
+Note: Currently, all payments for certain types of federal student loans are suspended until January 31, 2022, per an executive order by the president.
 Interest will not accrue during this time period.
-(Note updated on 04/29/2022)

 What are the benefits of refinancing parent PLUS loans?